cgiacomini/vagrant--kubernetes/examples/011-Storage/003-configmap/README.md

 * ConfigMap for command line arguments

 ## ConfigMap for setting Environment variables
 We can create configMaps for environment variable settings that will be used later by PODs in their containers environment.
-We can use a file containing the variable settings or simply use the litteral aproach.
+We can use a file containing the variable settings or simply use the literal aproach.

 ### Create ConfigMap from a file containing variable setting.
 ```
 # Create file containing variables
 echo "CAR=TOYOTA"         > variables-file
+echo "MOTORCYCLE=YAMAHA" >> variables-file

 # Create the configmap
 $ kubectl create cm variables --from-env-file=variables-file